thiagolorena/PL-SQL-Scripts/README.md

 Hello Everyone,
 My name is Thiago Lorena, work actually with Information Tecnology.
-In this space share my PL/SQL Scripts.
+In this space shared my PL/SQL Scripts.
+My idea is just to keep my codes as a portfolio in this place

 ## Getting Started